-Misfesance essentially means a divergence from a director’s legal duties.
-This term may include wrongful trading, which means to place priorities other than creditors foremost once insolvent, or fraudulent trading which means to have done so ‘knowingly or willfully’.
+Misfeasance essentially means a divergence from a director’s legal duties.
+This term may include wrongful trading, which means to place priorities other than creditors foremost once insolvent, or fraudulent trading, which means to have done so ‘knowingly or wilfully’.

-Any insolvency practitioner has a legal duty, during the liquidation of a company, to investigate the actions of directors in the period preceding insolvency.
-If it is discovered directors failed to put the interests of their creditors first a charge of wrongful or fraudulent trading may follow.
+Any insolvency practitioner has a legal duty, during the liquidation of a company, to investigate directors’ actions in the period preceding insolvency.
+If it is discovered that directors failed to put their creditors’ interests first, a charge of wrongful or fraudulent trading may follow.

-These can mean directors are held liable for debts and/or trading losses.
+These can mean directors are liable for debts and/or trading losses.

 Personal Guarantees, as their name suggests, are legally binding contracts whereby a company member, often a director, specifically signs away the limited liability.
 Commonly, directors will place their family home on the line in order to secure a business loan of some kind.

-Personal guarantees typically offer a first charge to a lending institution which gives them a very high level of power of the listed asset should debts not be paid.
+Personal guarantees typically offer a first charge to a lending institution which gives them a very high level of power over the listed asset should debts not be paid.

-We are sometimes called by limited company directors concerned that bailiffs, operating on the instructions of an angry creditors, can remove personal goods from their businsess premises.
+We are sometimes called by limited company directors concerned that bailiffs, operating on the instructions of angry creditors, can remove personal goods from their business premises.

 As stated above, personal goods are never a part of corporate debt for limited company directors.
-The issue of misfeasance, referred to above, is only something which would be assessed post insolvency so at the stage of baliffs your personal goods are completely off limits.
+The issue of misfeasance referred to above is only something which would be assessed post-insolvency so at the stage of bailiffs, your personal goods are completely off limits.